 You will mainly engender credibility by using your own images.
-Your own images are unique and personal and you can choose the perfect picture for your text.
-Using your own pictures will ultimately provide the reader with more information than a hastily selected stock picture.
+Your own images are unique and personal, and you can choose the perfect picture for your text.
+Blur or remove distracting backgrounds to make the main subject of your images stand out.
+Using your own pictures will provide the reader with more information than a hastily selected stock picture.

 The municipality of Hollands Kroon in the Netherlands uses images from an online photo competition in their magazines.
 This is a great example of images obtained through user-generated content and a creative way to quickly compile a great image archive for your organization!

 4. Keep up to date on current topics

 Using outdated images is a huge faux pas.
 You should use recent pictures of people you are quoting or interviewing.
 The subject of your interview or quote will appreciate this but the reader will as well.
 Make sure that you check the supply date on photos: was the picture taken more than two years ago?
 Then try and find a more recent one.
 The person in the picture may look completely different now.

 Is your image provided by a photographer?
 This helps ensure a recent picture.
 You should make sure to properly brief your photographer on responsive photography.
 You should also leave plenty of room around the article so you can choose the cropped image size.

 Does your marketing collateral contain figures or complex subjects and would you like to find out how to make it more appealing?
 Use an infographic that presents your complex content in a clear and attractive way.
 Nobody loves long uninterrupted content that includes a summary or a deluge of numbers.
 Spruce up your content by adding an illustration that includes the data that you want to present to your audience.